damolinx/vscode-sorbetto/README.md

 - Shipped dependencies limited to Language Client library, reducing complexity and risk.
 - Migrating to `esbuild` enables minification and bundling, resulting in a significantly smaller runtime code footprint.

-# Sorbet Language Status
+# Sorbet Language Status Item
-Sorbetto replaces the custom **Sorbet** status bar item from the official extension with direct integration with VS Code's [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby.
-This does not result in any loss in functionality, however, as it is possible to pin any entry from the pop-up onto the status bar.
-So if you preferred the status bar item experience, you still can have it.
+Sorbetto replaces the custom **Sorbet** status bar item from the official extension with the standard [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) for Ruby.
+This approach enables displaying multiple status entries with accompanying actions in a unified and consistent UI.
+It possible to pin specific entries to the status bar for quick access, preserving functionality from the official extension design.

 <p align=center>
   <img width=400 src="https://github.com/user-attachments/assets/1221a120-7f99-4c06-9630-02685794faf6" alt="Ruby Language Item with Sorbetto entries and statusbar-pinned Status item with Sorbet in Idle state target Stable   configuration" />